cylc/cylc-doc/src/tutorial/runtime/introduction.rst

 .. note::

    In this tutorial we are writing our suites in the ``cylc-run`` directory.
+..
+TODO: rewrite based on new commands cylc install + cylc play

    It is possible to write them elsewhere on the system.
 If we do so we must install the workflow with ``cylc install`` before use.
 For more